FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 8. Practical Insights for Formulators

-Green hexanal is valued for its ability to impart a fresh, green character to both flavors and fragrances.
-It synergizes well with other green and citrus notes, enhancing the overall freshness and realism.
-Formulators should be cautious of its high volatility and potential for rapid degradation under heat or oxidative conditions.
-It is often under-used in complex formulations where its impact can be overshadowed by more dominant notes.
+Green hexanal is valued for its ability to impart a fresh, natural quality to both flavors and fragrances.
+It synergizes well with other green and citrus notes, enhancing the overall freshness of a formulation.
+Common pitfalls include overuse, which can lead to an overpowering or artificial scent.
+It is frequently under-used in complex formulations where its subtlety can enhance realism without dominating the profile.

 Citation hooks: FlavScents; industry practice